ShreeTanu01/rtCampPlaywrightAssignment/README.md

 git clone https://github.com/ShreeTanu01/rtCampPlaywrightAssignment.git
 cd rtCampPlaywrightAssignment
 ```
-#### Note : When you clone the repository, you’ll get all the project files, including the package.json file.
+#### When you clone the repository, you’ll get all the project files, including the package.json file.

 ### 2. Install dependencies
 ```bash
 npm install
 npm install node #Ignore if node is already installed
 ```
-#### Note : Once you have the repository, navigate to the project directory in your terminal and run above command
+#### Once you have the repository, navigate to the project directory in your terminal and run above command
 #### This will:
 ####    1. Read the package.json file.
 ####    2. Download and install the dependencies listed in the devDependencies section.